Office Hours: Weds. 1:30pm-3:00pm (675A Barrows), or by appt.

 OskiCat Finds materials related to your topic including books, government publications, and audio and video recordings in the libraries of UC Berkeley.
 OskiCat will show you the location and availability of the items that we own.
 Does not include Law Library holdings.

-Melvyl Locates titles found at other campuses in the UC system.
+Melvyl Locates titles found at other campuses in the UC system and also includes materials from the Center for Research Libraries, for which UC Berkeley is a member..
 Melvyl also allows you to expand your search to libraries worldwide.
 Clicking on the REQUEST button in the detailed view of a catalog record prompt you to fill out a form to request the item through our Interlibrary Loan office.
 Requires Proxy login for when accessing off-campus.

-WorldCat on FirstSearch Another catalog to access records of materials in libraries worldwide.
+WorldCat on FirstSearch Access records of materials in libraries worldwide.
 It can be used for interlibrary loan requests.
-Good for advanced researchers.
+Good for advanced research and literature reviews.

 ebrary A database of more than 37,000 complete e-books covering 16 key subject areas including: business and economics, computers and IT, literature and linguistics, history, political science, and more.